 Since the late 1970s there has been a steady and very rapid increase in temperature, with peaks in 2016 and 2020.
 The highest yearly average temperature so far was +15.18 °C (59.32 °F).Rate of Temperature Change

 For a large part of the last 2000 years the global average temperature was around 14 °C (57.2 °F).
 The warming of the last 100 years, currently above 15 °C (59 °F), is very large and extremely fast compared to any temperature change in the long period before.

 While the global temperature does change over time due to natural causes, human greenhouse gas emissions cause changes that really disrupt our planet.
 If we, humanity, reduce our greenhouse gas emissions, we can halt global warming.Wikipedia: Climate Change

-For values since 1850 we primarily use Berkeley Earth and add data from NASA GISS when they have more recent values available.
+For values since 1850 we primarily use data from the IGCC, which is an average of four sources: HadCRUT5, NOAAGlobalTemp, Berkeley Earth and Kadow et al..
+The IGCC data updates yearly, to estimate warming for the current year the latest updates from sources are used directly.
 This data is gathered using a huge number of weather stations on land, ships, buoys and more.